aiven/aiven-docs/docs/platform/howto/use-billing-groups.md

 ## Update your billing information

-To change the payment card, address, billing contacts, or other billing
+To change the payment card, billing address, billing contacts, VAT ID, or other billing details:
-details:

 1. Select the name of the billing group that you want to update.
 2. On the **Billing information** tab click **Edit** to update the